SFe-Team-was-taken/SFe/sfe-latest/sfe-format-specification.md

 ## 2.1 Data structure terminology

-The data structure terminology used in SFe version 4.0 is broadly the same as the E-mu® SF2.04 standard, with these additions:
+The data structure terminology used in SFe 4.0 is broadly the same as legacy SF2.04, with these additions:

 - Branch - A subdivision of a tree strucutre containing either sub-branches or leaves that include values.
 - BW64 - Broadcast Wave 64, used in the RF64 Header.